a2stuff/a2d/src/mgtk/MGTK.md

 Note that no error checking is done that the passed rect is valid or that the save area passed to `StartDeskTop` is large enough.

+> This call is a modern addition, so is not present in the 1985 APDA documentation.

 #### RestoreScreenRect ($57)
 Restore the passed screen rectangle from the save area.